STAT Approved Teacher Training Course in Totnes, Devon, UK.

 Qualification at the end of the three years is based on continuous assessment.

 The three year syllabus has, as its foundation, the daily practice of the following:-

-Danny is our Head Of Training and has now qualified 78 teachers on training courses in Totnes and Berlin.
-He is the author of 5 books on the Alexander Technique and leads our classes in anatomy and physiology.
+Danny is our Head Of Training and has now qualified a total of 78 teachers on training courses in Totnes and Berlin.
+Danny is also the author of 4 books on the Alexander Technique and leads our classes in anatomy and physiology.

 Gunda is our Assistant Head and has been teaching professionally since 1996.
 Before becoming an Alexander Technique teacher, Gunda worked as a theatre director/stage manager.
 She leads our classes in voice work.